winitzki/scall/tutorial/programming_dhall.md

 ### Modules and imports

 Dhall has a simple file-based module system.
-Each Dhall file must contain a definition of a _single_ Dhall value.
+The module system is built on the principle that each Dhall file must contain a valid program that is evaluated to a _single_ result value.
-(That value is often written in the form `let x = ... in ...`, but it's still a single value.)
+(Programs are often written in the form `let x = ... let y = ... in ...`, but the result is still a single value.)

 A file's value may be imported into another Dhall file by specifying the path to the first Dhall file.
 The second Dhall file can then directly use that value as a sub-expression in any further code.
-For convenience, the imported value is usully assigned to a variable with a meaningful name.
+For convenience, the imported value is usually assigned to a variable with a meaningful name.

 In this way, each Dhall file is seen as a "module" that exports a single value.
+There are no special keywords to denote the exported value; there is only one such value in any case.

 Here is an example: the first file contains a list of numbers, and the second file computes the sum of those numbers.